Megahertz-Hannover/megahertz-hannover.org/site/english.md

-Megahertz Hannover is a monthly meeting for all woman and those who identify as Genderqueer or Nonbinary organized by the [CCC Hannover](https://hannover.ccc.de/);
+Megahertz Hannover is a monthly meeting for all woman and those who identify as Genderqueer, Nonbinary or Trans organized by the [CCC Hannover](https://hannover.ccc.de/);

 !!!include(_meeting_en.md)!!!